 The area is home to some of the Colorado River and Lake Mohave, an artificial lake guarded by the Davis Dam.

-When it comes to desert, we usually think of long stretches of sands, cactus, and maybe a few pine trees.
+Regarding desserts, we usually think of long stretches of sand, cactus, and maybe a few pine trees.
 However, the Desert Botanical Garden is far away from what’s in your mind.

-This garden is home to a variety of cacti and plants from all over the world.
+This garden is home to various cacti and plants from all over the world.
 It is spread across 40 acres of land and houses over 10,000 varieties of plants.

 This desert garden is an overflowing floral beauty.

-Speaking of deserts, you can visit the Sonoran Desert for the actual feels.
+Speaking of desserts, you can visit the Sonoran Desert for the actual feels.
 And if you would like to know about the desert, you can visit the Arizona-Sonora Desert Museum.

-This will certainly be one of the exciting things to do in Arizona.
-Also, for the desert feels, you can visit the Saguaro National Park too.
+Also, for the desert feel, you can visit the Saguaro National Park.

-Located in downtown Phoenix is the Arizona Science Centre, which is one of the premier science destinations.
+Located in downtown Phoenix is the Arizona Science Centre, one of the premier science destinations.

-Various events and programs are organized in the center that visitors can be a part of.
-So, a trip to the science center will certainly be something of interest.
+Various events and programs are organized in the center that visitors can participate in.
+So, a trip to the science center will certainly be interesting.

-Nestled high above the desert floor, on a mountainside, is Jerome’s town, which has now turned into a major tourist attraction and the most famous ghost town.
+Nestled high above the desert floor, on a mountainside, is Jerome’s town, a significant tourist attraction, and the most famous ghost town.

-Jerome is a total tourist pleaser, with plenty of interesting shops and restaurants.
+Jerome is a total tourist pleaser, with plenty of exciting shops and restaurants.
 Even views from the streets are pretty amazing.
 The place has a mix of ruins and restored buildings.

-There are many interesting places in Jerome to check out, like the Gold King Museum or the Sliding Jail, built on a clay slick.
+There are many interesting places in Jerome, like the Gold King Museum or the Sliding Jail, built on a clay slick.

 If you stay overnight, you can check out the Jerome Grand Hotel in Verde Valley, which offers stunning views.

-Situated in Southeastern Arizona, Organ Pipe Cactus National Monument is an International Biosphere Reserve.
-And as the name suggests, the main attraction of the monument is the organ pipe cactus.
+In Southeastern Arizona, Organ Pipe Cactus National Monument is an International Biosphere Reserve.
+As the name suggests, the main attraction of the monument is the organ pipe cactus.

 Located in the South of Tucson is the Tumacacori National Historical Park, a historic site in Arizona.
 The site is home to the ruins of three early Spanish colonial missions namely San Jose De Tumacacori, Los Santos Ángeles de Guevavi, and San Cayetano de Calabazas.

 The site features a vintage museum where you can discover fine artwork.
-Over the years, the site has become a popular tourist destination as it organizes several programs for tourists.
+Over the years, the site has become a popular tourist destination as it organizes several tourist programs.

-Well, these are just a few of the things to do in Arizona.
-By now, I hope you have a rough idea of how it is going to be on vacation to Arizona.
+Well, these are just a few spots to explore in Arizona.
+By now, I hope you have a rough idea of how it will be on vacation to Arizona.

-That place has something intense and interesting that tourists love discovering every part of it, including the major attractions, cities, or towns.
+That place has something intense and interesting that tourists love discovering every part of it, including the major attractions, cities, and towns.